orkes-io/docs/docs/codelab/orderfulfillment5_5.md

 ## Big changes

 The biggest issue with your widget order fulfillment is that customers can only order one widget at a time.
-The suggestion from Bob was "just run the app a bunch of times" - and today - if there are multiple iorders, the workflow is just called multiple times.
+The suggestion from Bob was "just run the app a bunch of times" - and today - if there are multiple orders, the workflow is just called multiple times.

 We can do better, and in V2, we'll accept the address parameters AND the number of widgets parameter.